Clinical Ready™ Curriculum Adoption

 Validated Externship Readiness

-Paid externships (Growth Only) increase enrollment because they create a credible path to income.
+Paid externships increase enrollment by creating a credible path to income.
 Our students qualify because they’re validated for reliability before entering real production pace—so practices can confidently compensate within a defined scope.
-Most programs default to unpaid externships because students require constant correction, which costs the practice time, disruption, and risk.
+Most traditional dental assisting academic programs default to unpaid externships because students require constant correction, which costs the practice time, disruption, and risk.

 Externship Readiness Employers Pay For